 together to form a co-operative central brewery, from

 which they would take beer extract home and finish the

-brewing process there; the medieval equivalent of today's "home brew" kits.
+brewing process there; the medieval equivalent of the home-brew kit.

-The first of these breweries was built at Cerhenice in 1118.
+The first such brewery was built in Cerhenice in 1118.

-was a small step up from there for breweries to start
+was a small step for breweries to begin

 Decline and Rise of